sagemath/trac_to_gh/Issue 2793.md

 # Issue 2793: Bug in the sage preparser!  "\"Yes,\" he said."

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2793

 Original creator: was